-Church Of The Holy Sepulchre suffered from additional disasters, like earthquakes and fires.
-And finally, in 1027-28 after negotiations between the Fatimids and the Byzantine Empire, an agreement was reached.
+Church Of The Holy Sepulchre suffered from other disasters, like earthquakes and fires.
+And finally, in 1027-28, after negotiations between the Fatimids and the Byzantine Empire, an agreement was reached.
 According to the understanding, rebuilding and redecoration of the church were done.

 Many historians maintain that the main concern of Pope Urban II when calling for the First Crusade was the threat to Constantinople from the Turkish invasion of Asia Minor in response to the appeal of Byzantine Emperor Alexios I Komnenos.
 Historians agree that the fate of Jerusalem and thereby the Church of the Holy Sepulchre was of concern if not the immediate goal of papal policy in 1095.
 The idea of taking Jerusalem gained more focus as the Crusade was underway.
 The rebuilt church site was taken from the Fatimids by the knights of the First Crusade on 15 July 1099.